Osing people: Art

-The Osing people's various art forms are unique and contains mystical elements just like their Balinese and Tenggerese relatives.
+The Osing people's various art forms are unique and contains mystical elements just like their Balinese and Javanese relatives.
 The main art form is their popular version of Gandrung traditional dance., Patrol, Seblang, Angklung, Barong dance, Kuntulan, Kendang Kempul, Janger, Jaranan, Jaran Kincak, Angklung Caruk and Jedor.

 Other art forms that are still preserved is the nursery rhyme, especially among school children such as Jamuran and Ojo Rame-Rame.
 These short poem nursery rhymes in general are used to accompany during children's play.
 Apart from adding a cheerful atmosphere when children are playing in groups, these nursery rhymes can work to teach positive values in early childhood.
 Jamuran nursery rhyme teaches about communal work, while Ojo Rame-Rame teaches patriotism.

 Customary village

 The government of Banyuwangi Regency sees great potential in the culture of the Osing people by establishing Kemiren village in Glagah district as a customary village that preserves the cultural values of the Osing people.
 Kemiren village is also a tourist destination that is popular among the Banyuwangi people and its surrounding communities.
 Cultural festivals and annual artistic events are often held in the village.